suhangpro/mvcnn/README.md

 # CNNs for shape recognition

 The goal of the project is to learn a general purpose descriptor for shape recognition.
 To do this we train discriminative models for image recognition using covolutional neural networks (CNNs) where shape is the only cue.
-Examples include line-drawings, clip art images where color is removed, or renderings of 3D models where there is little texture information present.
+Examples include line-drawings, clip art images where color is removed, or **renderings of 3D models** where there is little texture information present.

-## Installing and compiling
+## Installation and Usage

 * install dependencies
 ```